deanwilson/unixdaemon-google-forms/README.md

 about the thinking behind my
 [Quarterly SRE Health check](https://www.unixdaemon.net/career/quarterly-sre-healthcheck/)

+### Skills Survey

+A simple [skills survey](/skills-survey/) that asks each responder to rate their skill with a list of technologies using one of a small number of predefined responses.

 ## Audience

 In order to make these forms as widely reusable as possible I'm